 Ms. Peate provided an update on the Community Garden Project.
 She stated the application are currently open.
 One has been submitted, but it is incomplete.
 Staff has communicated with WVU, but that led to a dead end as they wanted to use funds for staffing instead of supplies.
-The deadline has been extended to March 22nd.
+The deadline is March 18th, but will most likely be extended.
 The Steering Committee members have been selected and are Bill Austin and Andrew Gast-Bray from the MPO, and Rickie Yeager and Katherine Millete from the City of Morgantown.
 Ms. Peate stated she has run an ad on Facebook for this project, and reached out to the Neighborhood Associations of Morgantown.
 These gardens do not have to specifically in the City of Morgantown.
+Mr. Stinespring expressed interest for Westover.